jecxjo/rest-client.vim/README.md

 ```

 Move your cursor to an API (between the `###` lines) and run `:RestClient`.
 If the output is JSON and you want it cleaned run `:RestClientJSON`.

+You can also rerun the last API call made with `:RestClientReRun`.

 ### Local and Environment Variables